morristech/SQLiteMigrationManager/README.md

 SQLiteMigrationManager
 ======================

-**A lightweight schema management system for Android [SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html).**
+**A lightweight schema management system for Android [SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html) databases.**

 ## Features

 * Supports the creation and management of a dedicated migrations table within the host database.
 * Applies migrations safely using SQLite transactions.
 * Basic migrations are implemented as flat SQL files with a naming convention that encodes the version and name.
+* Manages migrations loaded from extensible data sources.
 * Similar the [FMDBMigrationManager](https://github.com/layerhq/FMDBMigrationManager) for iOS.

 ## Implementation Details